Sonnet 139

 Or paper token, my dear valentine,

-Then in these lines I might wield all love’s power
+Then in this verse I might wield all love’s power

-To keep you here beside me for all time;
+To keep you here beside me—held in rhyme;

 But how to shrink vast heaven onto paper,